Alumni

 Tritons and friends,

-Extending warm greetings and heartfelt gratitude to you for visiting the Jacobs School alumni page.
-It is a privilege to serve UC San Diego and our alumni engineers in my role as the Director of Alumni Relations.
+Extending warm greetings to you.
+It is a privilege to serve UC San Diego and our alumni in my role as the Director of Alumni Relations.

 My commitment is to bolster the bond between alumni and UC San Diego long after graduation.
-I aim to build personal connections with alumni and find relevant ways to connect them to the university, provide them with information and news, recognize their accomplishments, and involve them in our community through events and more.
-Along with engagement, I also lead development efforts to build and sustain philanthropic opportunities that support the Jacobs School of Engineering in ways that are meaningful for our alumni and their families.
+I aim to build connections with alumni and find ways to connect them to the campus, provide them with information and news, recognize their accomplishments, and involve them in our community through events and more.

-I invite you to connect with me via email at jdelatrinidad@ucsd.edu to share your journey and interests.
-You can also reach me through LinkedIn or Tritons Connect.
+I invite you to connect with me by email, LinkedIn or Tritons Connect to share your story and interests.
+Go Tritons!

 Jesse De La Trinidad

-Director, Alumni Relations
+Director of Alumni Relations

 UC San Diego Jacobs School of Engineering